Fleex255/CustomShim/README.md

 Names of valid matching information attributes for `EXE` tags can be found by examining existing fix entries in the Compatibility Administrator.
 `ID` attributes can omitted, in which case ShimDBC will update the input XML file to generate them.
+If a call is not intercepted due to the DLL that makes it ("inex policy"), you can add `INCLUDE` tags inside `SHIM` definitions, e.g. `<INCLUDE MODULE="clr.dll"/>` for .NET applications.

 To compile the XML file named `YourXml.xml` into `YourDatabase.sdb`: